 Welcome to WHEATON WOOD!

-This site hosts the Beginner’s Guide to Genetic Genealogy originally written in 2011 and currently in revision for this new site; the WHEATON Database of Jean WHEATON; the WHEATON DNA Project; Rehoboth Massachusetts Resources, WHEATON Specific Resources, SHELDON AND finally assorted Personal Genealogy.
-Blog Posts Here
+This site hosts the Beginner’s Guide to Genetic Genealogy originally written in 2011 with occasional revisions ; Wheatonwood Blog Posts, the WHEATON Database of Jean WHEATON; the WHEATON DNA Project; Rehoboth Massachusetts Resources, WHEATON Specific Resources, SHELDON AND finally assorted Personal Genealogy.

 We know what we don’t know.
 It’s in our bones, in our shared DNA.
 It’s the call of the ancestors, of places and kin we are drawn to, whether we know the reason or not.
 Have you ever noticed how the places people settle are often similar to where they came from?—or why are you just ‘at home’ in some places and not others?
 Or some people just feel like you have known them forever although you just met.
 I do not believe that things are quite as random as we think……” Link to article Perhaps that’s why genealogy appeals to me.
 It starts as just a bunch of tangles and loose ends….*You unravel a section, get stuck, then over to another and work on that for awhile* get stuck repeat from first * endlessly.
 Occasionally you get a whole ball of yarn in which to make something with but those nagging tangles just pull you back in…